Welcome! We’re glad you’ve decided to take the first step to becoming a future Officer in the World’s Greatest Air Force!

 - Spring: November 1

 Wait for an acceptance decision.
-You will be contacted by an AFROTC cadre member no later than 18 August to inform you whether you were accepted into our detachment or not.
+You will be contacted by an AFROTC cadre member to inform you whether you were accepted into our detachment or not.

 Register for the AFROTC classes.
 You will be provided with instructions on how to obtain the necessary class codes and course over-rides to register for our course AFTER we have accepted you into the detachment.